What are the best passive income books on Amazon…apart from the Four Hour Work Week?

 Quite simply it was the first time I ever read – or maybe, ever fully grasped – the idea that money could make more money. ie it could make it’s own babies, and those babies could make babies, as Kiyosaki frames it.

-Since up until this age I made most of my money toiling away at the local golf course over summer collecting balls in snake-infested bushland – oh yes, that’s how we roll in Australia – the idea of not getting killed for $10, in fact the idea of not having to continuously work altogether that hard for $10, blew my mind.
+Since up until this age I made most of my money toiling away at the local golf course over summer collecting balls in snake-infested forests, the idea of not getting killed for $10, in fact the idea of not having to continuously work altogether that hard for $10, blew my mind.

 Now admittedly, Kiyosaki’s money-making principles rely on hard work and expertise whether it’s to do with property investing or cash flow management, and have almost nothing to do with making money online (today’s preferred route to passive income).